Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Defenses

-In the heterogeneous setting some models might differ from others, the log-probability checking would require keeping a copy of every participant's model, which is not feasible.
-Also, checking the log-probabilities of the tokens generated by a different model does not give a clear signal on benign or malicious completions.
-As such, an improbable (or irreproducible) completion isn't necessarily malicious.
-Here, we take inspiration from the extensive literature on LLM-as-a-judge \cite{llmasajudge}.
-For each incoming completion, nodes run an LLM capable of understanding the task and asking it if the solution is correct and without malicious data.
-The prompt used for evaluation can be found in Appendix \ref{app:def-prompt}.
+In the heterogeneous setting, models might differ - the log-probability checking would require keeping a copy of every participant's model, which is not feasible.
+As such, an improbable (or irreproducible) completion is not necessarily malicious.
+Therefore, the logit defense is not suitable for such cases.
+For this reason, we also propose the Judge defense, inspired from the extensive literature on LLM-as-a-judge \citep{llmasajudge}, that is suitable for both homogeneous and heterogeneous settings.